UVMCS120F2018/space-game/readme.md

 Most buttons are clickable (On start menu, help menu, and end screen).
 Buttons typically serve to transition between screens.

 **Inspiration?:**
+We loved the idea of a small sandbox game in which the player can jet around in space and shoot some asteroids as stress relief.
+One of our team members had some starter code for a similar concept from earlier projects, but that code served mostly as a conceptual starting point upon which we built a completely new product.